Festivals in Kolkata: Kolkata International Cinema Festival

 The Kolkata International Cinema Festival is screened annually from 10 to 17 November.
 The largest of its kind in India, it was started in 1995 and is affiliated with the International Federation of Film Producers' Association (FIAPF) in Paris.
-Kolkata's strong ties to film-making (through such icons as Satyajit Ray, Mrinal Sen and, more recently, Rituparno Ghosh) has boosted the festival and it screens a number of international, critically acclaimed new films every year.
+Kolkata has strong ties to film-making (through such icons as Satyajit Ray, Mrinal Sen. More recently, Rituparno Ghosh) has boosted the festival.
+It screens a number of international, critically acclaimed new films every year.

 National Theatre Festival

 Nandikar's National Theatre Festival was initiated in 1984 to commemorate Nandikar's silver jubilee, and is now an annual event in Kolkata.
 The festival is organized by the Nandikar theatre group.

 National Children's Theatre Festival

 The National Theatre [Festival] is an annual event (first week of June) organised by Kolkata [Eso Natak Shikhi][www.esonatakshikhi.com], a Kolkata-based group theatre working with children since 1990.
 Teams from India and abroad participate and perform at Rabindra Sadan.
 The festival is assisted by the Ministry of Culture and Information, Government of West Bengal, and the Ministry of Transport & Sports, Government of West Bengal.
 Eastern Zonal Cultural Centre, Ministry of Tourism & Culture, Govt. of India.